benjamin-hering/yaml-validator/README.md

 yaml-validator
 ==============

-Linux command line YAML validator for either stand alone files, or recursively checking directories.
-Requires Ruby as a dependence
+Simple BASH scripts for validating YAML files from the command line, either single files or recursively all files in a directory.
+Requires Ruby.